-Voters may verify their registration, polling place, and absentee ballot status at My Vote Wisconsin.
+Voters may verify their registration, polling place, sample ballot, and absentee ballot status at My Vote Wisconsin.

 Address to which the ballot should be mailed